rikichiman/Data-Structure/openCloseChar/README.md

 # ClosingCharTester
 is a small program made in C and Python (choose the one you like) to test if the openning char ( [ { are closed respecting the order.
-it uses a linked list to represent a stack.
+The C version uses a linked list to represent a stack.

 # Example
 "(([{}]))" 		return TRUE